deconf/Analytics-Insights/readme.txt

 == Description ==

-Analytics Insights is a WordPress plugin that enables site tracking using the latest Google Analytics tracking code.
+Analytics Insights is a WordPress plugin that enables site tracking using the latest Google Analytics 4 tracking code.
 It allows you to view key Google Analytics stats in your WordPress Dashboard.

-With the newly introduced Dual Tracking feature, you can collect data with both Google Analytics 4 (GA4) and Universal Analytics (UA) at the same time.

 = Google Analytics Reports, Stats and Insights =